 BEACON OF LIGHT

-In 2023, Marie Coyne, a local historian and genealogist from a remote island off Ireland’s west coast, achieved what no one before her had managed to do: after a ten-year struggle, she finally brought home the stolen skulls of her ancestors.
-It was the first repatriation of its kind in Ireland and drew international attention.
-She also helped a woman from the US discover her birth mother’s story and find out her baby sister’s remains are in a mass grave at a mother-and-baby home in Tuam — a discovery made possible only through Marie’s genealogical work.
+In 2023, Marie Coyne, a local historian and genealogist from a remote island off Ireland’s west coast, achieved something unprecedented: after a ten-year struggle, she brought home the stolen skulls of her ancestors — the first repatriation of its kind in Ireland, drawing international attention.
+Through her genealogical work, she also helped a woman from the US uncover her family history, leading to the discovery that her baby sister’s remains lie in a mass grave at a mother-and-baby home in Tuam.

-But this is just one part of her fight.
-For more than thirty years, Marie has been collecting over 3,000 photographs, documents and objects in an effort to safeguard the cultural memory of her island.
-Over a decade ago, a massive storm destroyed her small museum.
-Undeterred, she began to lay the foundations for a new one.
+But this is only part of Marie’s story.
+For over thirty years, she has been collecting more than 3,000 photographs, documents, and objects to preserve the cultural memory of her island.
+Over a decade ago, a storm destroyed her small museum.
+Undeterred, she began laying the foundations for a new one.

-Now, with planning permission about to expire, no funding in sight, and while caring for her mother as she slips into Alzheimer’s, Marie finds herself in a desperate race against time.
-Yet Beacon of Light is not just a story of struggle.
-Alongside Marie stands her brother Pat, whose humour and warmth bring balance to the weight of it all.
+Now, with planning permission about to expire, no funding secured, and while caring for her mother as she slips into Alzheimer’s, Marie finds herself in a race against time.
+Alongside her is her brother Pat, whose humour and warmth bring balance to the weight she carries.

 Best Pitch, London Director Awards, 2025